coop152/obsidian-vaults/Algorithms and Data Structures (26120)/Semester 2/Dijkstra's and A-star Search.md

 - There is no need for infinity in the queue

 When the algorithm is complete, the answers are in `F`.
 Take the predecessors of the desired destination to backtrack and find the shortest path.
+Note that Dijkstra's does not work on graphs with **any** negative edges.
+That includes graphs with negative edges but no loops.
 #### Complexity
 Operations:
 - Every edge is relaxed **at most one time**.